-Did you know that the concept of contact lenses was first imagined by Leonardo da Vinci?
-Since their commercialization, many types of lenses have appeared on the market.
+Did you know that Leonardo da Vinci imagined the concept of contact lenses?
+Since their invention, many types of lenses have appeared on the market.
 There are many to choose from one-day, coloured, rigid and soft contact lenses.
 Are you wondering which ones would be best for you?
-An optometrist can recommend lenses that match your prescription, the shape of your eyes and that will suit your lifestyle.
+An optometrist can recommend lenses that fit your prescription and shape of your eyes, and your lifestyle.

-The vast majority of contact lens wearers use soft lenses for the sole reason that it is easier to adapt to this type of lens compared to rigid lenses because they become comfortable almost instantly.
-They are the simplest lenses to put on and take off.
-This is the option most often recommended for those who have never used contact lenses before.
+The majority of contact lens wearers use soft lenses.
+Adapting to their use is faster than rigid lenses because they instantly become comfortable.
+Soft lenses are the easiest to put in and take out.
+Therefore, it is the most commonly recommended option for people who have never worn contact lenses.

-If you want to change the colour of your eyes for a special occasion or for your everyday life, you might want to use coloured contact lenses!
-The opaque lenses will completely change the shade of your irises while the translucent ones will enhance their natural colour.
-Some lenses can even correct abnormalities cosmetically.
+Would you like to change the colour of your eyes for a special occasion or daily?
+Coloured contact lenses make it possible.
+Opaque lenses allow you to completely change the colour of your irises, while translucent lenses enhance their natural colour.
+Contact lenses can even correct abnormalities cosmetically.
 For instance, people with a condition called aniridia, which is when they are missing irises, or have a pupil deformation called dyscoria.

-These lenses must be changed every two weeks or every month, depending on the type.
-They must be cleaned after every wear.
-To do this, simply rub and soak them in a disinfecting solution overnight.
-This type of contact lens is more budget-friendly for those who need them regularly, as their daily usage cost is lower than the cost of daily use lenses.
+These lenses must be changed every two weeks or every month, depending on the type of lenses.
+They should be cleaned every night after wearing them.
+To do this, simply rub them and soak them in a specialized solution to disinfect them overnight.
+These types of contact lenses are more cost-effective.
+For those who wear them often, the cost per day is less than that of 1-day lenses.

-In this case, a new pair of these lenses should be used every day.
-Unlike reusable lenses, they do not require maintenance at all.
-These contact lenses are useful for those who wear them only occasionally, for example for sports or travelling.
-Using a new pair each day also reduces the chance of eye infection.
+A new pair of these lenses must be changed every day.
+Unlike reusable lenses, these lenses do not require cleaning.
+These contact lenses are convenient for people who only wear them occasionally, for example, when playing sports or travelling.
+Using a new pair daily reduces the risk of eye infection compared to reusable lenses.